manuelarceaguirre/arce/whatdidzucksee/zuck.md

 # Meta's Dream

-I have been seeing many guesses as to why Meta is investing so much in talent.
+I have been seeing many guesses as to why Meta is recently investing so much in talent.
 Even though pay packages have allegedly been misrepresented or exaggerated, it is clear that Meta's final goal is to be at the top of the frontier labs.
 But what are Mark's intentions?
-Why now?
 Meta has never caught up to the SOTA models, so why not a year ago?
 I do not think Meta is aiming to be the leading API provider like Anthropic or seeking the popularity of OpenAI.

 Meta has the trend hit, but its model roadmap is still behind.
 Mark's Super Intelligence gamble is an attempt to close the gap before all the other teams crack the hardware dilemma around AI.